EditaPyrkh/EditaPyrkh/README.md

 ## 🖼 Fun Facts
 * I love video games!
-* I'm also an artist, I do digital art or lil commissions in free time
+* Also I'm an artist, I do digital art or lil commissions in free time
 * Before my IT career path I worked as senior restaurant manager

 ## 💌 Contact